mottazabdelfattah/mottazabdelfattah.github.io/content/project/dynamic_network/index.md

 In this project, we extended the state-of-the-art of dynamic network visualization by developing time-to-space mapping approaches based on Bipartite Layout (BP).
+One example is shown in Figure 1 where we visualize the US domestic flight dataset on three timescales: monthly, daily, and hourly (from top to bottom).
+The dataset consisting of several hundred vertices (airports), several million edges (flight connections), and more than one million time steps (from January 1st, 2000 to December 31st, 2001).

-One example is shown in Figure 1 where we visualize the US domestic flight dataset from January 1st, 2000 to December 31st, 2001 on three timescale.
-In this technique replies on the interleaving concept proposed by Burch et al.[^6].
+In this technique, we adopted the interleaving concept proposed by Burch et al.[^6].
 While such method do improve the scalability with respect to time, it results in a significant amount of overdrawing, making it only suitable for sparse networks.
-In a<cite><a href="/publication/abdelaal-2018-clustering">later work</a></cite>, we attempted to tackle this issue by "stacking" the individual time points instead of "interleaving them", which proves to be beneficial in revealing the network's temporal patterns (see Figure 4).
+In <cite><a href="/publication/abdelaal-2018-clustering">a later work</a></cite>, we attempted to tackle this issue by "stacking" the individual time points instead of "interleaving them", which proves to be beneficial in revealing the network's temporal patterns (see Figure 4).

 <!-- The layout was first proposed for dynamic network visualization by Burch et al. [^5], where the different network snapshots from different time points are juxtaposed next to each other in a small multiple fashion (see Figure 3).
 To improve the scalability of the technique with respect to time, they later proposed interleaving the BP for different time points [^6].